AliShahin/AliShahin.github.io/_pages/about.md

 ## Talks
+- 03/2023 - University of Cambridge -- An Overview of Differential Privacy, Membership Inference Attacks, and Federated Learning
 - 11/2022 - University of Cambridge and Samsung
 - 10/2022 - Queen's University of Belfast
 - 09/2022 - Information Commissioner’s Office
 - 09/2022 - Brave